The Testimony of Britt Williams

 Lost And Self-Deceived

 "But be ye doers of the Word, and not hearers only, deceiving your own selves." -James 1:22

 Like most Americans, I assumed that I was a Christian simply because I was raised in a nominal Christian home.
 Unfortunately, I was woefully ignorant of the Bible's definition of true Christianity.
 When I was younger I attended church with my parents and even made a 'profession' of the Christian faith, however, as a teenager I became rebellious and contentious against God's standard of holiness.
 By my early twenties I was living a life of drunkenness, drug abuse, fornication, and hatred.
-After attending college and a stint in the Army I was at rock-bottom.
-In 1986 an acquaintance of mine was dramatically converted to Christianity and this provoked me to examine my life in light of God's Word.
+After attending college and a stint in the Army, I was at rock-bottom.
+In 1985 an acquaintance of mine was dramatically converted to Christianity and this provoked me to examine my life in light of God's Word.

-For the next year I was under terrible, haunting conviction for my sinful and God-rejecting lifestyle.
+For the next few years I was under terrible, haunting conviction for my sinful and God-rejecting lifestyle.
 For the first time in my life I saw my religious profession for what it was in reality: an empty and superficial lip-service to a God I did not know.
 I began to realize that I had not met the most basic Biblical conditions for salvation, nor was I truly submitted to Jesus Christ as Lord.
 Gradually, I was forced to acknowledge that even though I insisted that I was a Christian, I was nothing more than a sin-loving, religious hypocrite.

 "This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their

 "They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate." -Titus 1:16